:pre-compiler, :var, :begin, :end

 A few point to note.

 •The source code pointer starts counting line numbers at 0, not 1.
-This a programmer's habit that is supposed to look cool.

 •The :pre-compiler header only appears if you include some compiler directives in your code.